fboender/sla/README.md

 If a comment is present right after the function definition, it will be used as a description for the rule.
 Only one line is supported.

+`sla` will stop running as soon as a command returns a non-zero exit code.

 ### Running rules without `sla`